geeknik/my-awesome-stars/README.md

 - [timqian/bambot](https://github.com/timqian/bambot) - Play with open source, low-cost AI robots with ease 🤖
 - [akmenon1996/ai-agent-marketplace](https://github.com/akmenon1996/ai-agent-marketplace) - Gen AI agent marketplace
 - [kern/filepizza](https://github.com/kern/filepizza) - :pizza: Peer-to-peer file transfers in your browser
-- [superglue-ai/superglue](https://github.com/superglue-ai/superglue) - superglue automates workflows from natural language.
+- [superglue-ai/superglue](https://github.com/superglue-ai/superglue) - superglue integrates & orchestrates APIs from natural language.
 Agents use it to build deterministic workflows across apps, APIs and databases.
-Humans use it to automate complex workflows with just one prompt.
+Humans use it to generate insights, build automations an
 - [geeknik/Riona-AI-Agent](https://github.com/geeknik/Riona-AI-Agent) - Riona 🌸 is built with Node.js and TypeScript 🛠️.
 Designed to run jobs 📸 effortlessly.
 Lightweight, efficient, and a work in progress 🚧—more features coming soon! 🌟
 - [dha-stix/ai-post-generator-and-scheduler-with-copilotkit](https://github.com/dha-stix/ai-post-generator-and-scheduler-with-copilotkit) -
 - [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source observability platform native to OpenTelemetry with logs, traces and metrics in a single application.
 An open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open sour